 Robert Swannell, Chairman of Marks and Spencer Group plc

 Robert was Senior Independent Director of both The British Land Company plc (NED 1999-2010) and of 3i Group plc (NED, 2006-2010).
 Robert was Chairman of HMV Group plc from February 2009 until March 2011.
 Robert’s regulatory and government department experience includes the Regulatory Decisions Committee of the FSA, the Takeover Panel Appeal Board and the Industrial Advisory Board of BIS (Department for Business, Innovation and Skills).
-Robert was appointed a Non-Executive Director of the Shareholder Executive Board in November 2013.
-He is Chairman of the Governing Body of Rugby School, an Advisory Board Member of The Sutton Trust, a founder and Trustee of the SpringBoard Boarding Bursary Foundation and a Trustee of the Kew Foundation.
+Robert was appointed a Non-Executive Director of the Shareholder Executive Board in November 2013 and became Chairman on 1 September 2014.
+He was Chairman and a member of the Governing Body of Rugby School from 2004-2014.
+He is an Advisory Board Member of The Sutton Trust, a founder and Trustee of the SpringBoard Boarding Bursary Foundation and a Trustee of the Kew Foundation.
+He is a Chartered Accountant and Barrister

 Dr Geoffrey Walker MD, Dallas Nephrology Association